 Incorporating randomness into the modeling does not after all soften the paradox of infinity.
 An even better mathematical description of the past still predicts an impossible future.

 I will put that conundrum back on hold for the moment and address the other question inspired by the power law’s excellent fit to GWP history.
-Should the agricultural and industrial revolutions be viewed as ruptures in the flow of history or as routine, modest deviations around a longer-term trend?
+Should the agricultural and industrial revolutions be viewed as ruptures in history or as routine, modest deviations around a longer-term trend?
 To assess whether GWP was surprisingly high in 1820, by which time the industrial revolution had built a head of steam, I fitted the model just to the data before 1820, i.e., through 1700.
 Then I generated many paths wiggling forward from 1700 to 1820.
 The 1820 GWP value of $741 billion places it in the 95th percentile of these simulated paths: the model is “surprised,” going by previous history, at how big GWP was in 1820.
 I repeat the whole exercise for other time points, back to 1600 and forward to 2019.
 This graph contains the results:

 In sum, my stochastic model succeeds in expressing some of the randomness of history, along with the long-term propensity for growth to accelerate.
 But it is not accurate or flexible enough to fully accommodate events as large and sudden as the industrial revolution.
 Nevertheless, I think it is a virtue, and perhaps an inspiration for further work, that this rigorous model can quantify its own shortcomings.

 To this point I have represented economic growth as univariate.
 A single quantity, GWP, determines the rate of its own growth, if with randomness folded in.
 I have radically caricatured human history—the billions of people who have lived, and how they have made their livings.
 That is how models work, simplifying matters in order to foreground aspects few enough for the mind to embrace.